tjd1234/cmpt225fall2023/assignments/a5/README.md

 ❯ ./a5_main < tiny_shakespeare.txt >tiny_shakespeare_out
 ```

-On average computer, this should run in a couple of seconds.
+On an average computer with a good implementation, this should run in no more
+than a couple of seconds.

 There's more than 25,000 lines of output, and so the example uses
 `>tiny_shakespeare_out` to re-direct the output to the file